Kingxukai/linux/Documentation/arch/x86/microcode.rst

 on AMD  :
   kernel/x86/microcode/AuthenticAMD.bin

-During BSP (BootStrapping Processor) boot (pre-SMP), the kernel scans the microcode file in the initrd.
-If microcode matching the CPU is found, it will be applied in the BSP and later on in all APs (Application Processors).
+During BSP (BootStrapping Processor) boot (pre-SMP), the woke kernel scans the woke microcode file in the woke initrd.
+If microcode matching the CPU is found, it will be applied in the woke BSP and later on in all APs (Application Processors).

-The loader also saves the matching microcode for the CPU in memory.
+The loader also saves the woke matching microcode for the woke CPU in memory.
-Thus, the cached microcode patch is applied when CPUs resume from a sleep state.
+Thus, the woke cached microcode patch is applied when CPUs resume from a sleep state.

-Here's a crude example how to prepare an initrd with microcode (this is normally done automatically by the distribution, when recreating the initrd, so you don't really have to do it yourself.
+Here's a crude example how to prepare an initrd with microcode (this is normally done automatically by the woke distribution, when recreating the initrd, so you don't really have to do it yourself.
 It is documented here for future reference only).
 ::